Asthma overview

 Severe asthma

-If you have this type of asthma, you find that normal asthma treatment don't work for you.
+If you have this type of asthma, you may find that high dose asthma treatments don't work for you.
 You have also had other causes and triggers such as smoking and other long-term conditions ruled out.

-At our asthma clinic, many patients have refractory asthma, where they have severe symptoms which are difficult to explain or control.
+At our asthma clinic, many patients have severe asthma, which leads to symptoms that are difficult to explain or control.

-Find out more about what happens when you come in for treatment.
+Click on the 'information tab' on this page to find out more about what happens when you come in for assessment.

 Meet the team